DIANE LANGBERG, PH.D.

 BETHANY TYSON, Office Manager

 Bethany Tyson joined Diane Langberg, Ph.D. & Associates in 2010.
 With a B.S. in Rehabilitative Services, Mrs. Tyson’s professional background has included working with children and adults with varying disabilities.
 She currently volunteers for the Amputee Empowerment Partners as a certified peer-visitor to fellow amputees.
 Bethany has a passion to see churches establish child safety policies and helped develop her church’s policy manual.
 She is also an active member of the Safe Church Committee at her church.
-She enjoys spending time with her family, drawing and relaxing at the beach.
-She is married and has two sons.
+She enjoys spending time with her family, enjoying the arts and relaxing at the beach.
+She is married and has two sons and a dog.